Synthetic alerting overview

 You can also use tags to determine which monitors should trigger these alerts.
 For example, you can use tags to allow only the most sensitive tests to trigger alerts to certain stakeholders.

 Synthetic Monitoring allows you to integrate with many third-party systems such as email for problem notifications.
-From the Dynatrace menu, go to Settings > Integrations > Problem notifications > Add notification to set up an integration.
+Go to Settings > Integrations > Problem notifications > Add notification to set up an integration.

 Problem notifications are automatically pushed to the Synthetic dashboard and Dynatrace mobile app, even if you haven't set up other integrations.